LaboratoryForBioelectrochemicalImaging/fluxproject/README.md

 # Known Issues
 1) If Flux cannot find the supporting files, it will fail to start.
 Ensure the Supporting folder is in the same folder as the script.

 2) Differences in the edge detection output have been observed depending on the scikit-image package version, due to updates in the Canny algorithm implementation.
 Furthermore, numpy/scikit-image incompatibilities have been observed for specific versions of each.
-A self-contained .exe with compatible versions of all required packages is availale from : (WEBSITE!!).
+A self-contained .exe with compatible versions of all required packages is available from : http://bioelectrochemistry.mcgill.ca/software.html.
 If working with the .py file directly, the package versions used for testing are listed below.
 All other combinations are used at your own risk.
 - numpy v1.16.2
 - pandas v0.24.1
 - scipy v1.2.1